MikeSWang/Triumvirate/publication/joss/paper.md

 the underlying field with a sampling window, the transformed Fourier-space field should be compensated by dividing out the sampling window [@Hockney:1988].
-For power spectrum measurements only where no inverse FFT is involved, the interlacing technique can be used to reduce the amount of aliasing [@Sefusatti:2016], an artifact of discrete Fourier transform where the sampled Fourier mode at each wavenumber receives contributions from other modes, with the effect increasingly prominent as the Nyquist
+For power spectrum measurements only where no inverse FFT is involved the interlacing technique can be used to reduce the amount of aliasing [@Sefusatti:2016], an artifact of discrete Fourier transform where the sampled Fourier mode at each wavenumber receives contributions from other modes, with the effect increasingly prominent as the Nyquist